This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large, heavy-bottom skillet over medium-high heat, place the bacon and brown, stirring occasionally, until browned and crispy (about 10 minutes).
+• In a large, heavy-bottom skillet over medium-high heat, place the bacon or chopped pancetta.
+Cook until browned and crispy, stirring occasionally (about 10 minutes).

-• Remove the bacon from the skillet, draining as much of the fat drippings as possible, and place on a paper towel-lined plate to finish draining.
+• Remove the cooked meat from the skillet, draining as much of the fat drippings as possible, and place on a paper towel-lined plate to finish draining.

-• Turn down the heat to medium, add the minced onion and cook, stirring frequently, until translucent and soft (about 10 minutes more).
+• Discard or reserve all but about 1 tablespoon of the rendered fat, and reduce the heat to medium.
+Add the chopped onion and cook, stirring frequently, until translucent and soft (about 6 minutes more).
 Remove the cooked onions and set them aside to cool.

-• In a large bowl, place the leftover mashed potatoes and break them up, so they cover the bottom of the bowl evenly.
+• In a large mixing bowl, place the leftover mashed potatoes and break them up into large crumbles on the bottom of the bowl.

-• Add the cooked onions and bacon, then the mustard powder, scallions, and garlic salt, and mix to combine.
+• Add the cooked onions and bacon, mustard powder, scallions, and garlic salt (or garlic powder and salt), and mix to combine.

-• Add the egg and mix until moistened and fairly uniform in texture.
+• Add the beaten egg and mix until moistened and fairly uniform in texture.

 • Line a baking sheet with paper towels, place a wire rack on top, and set the baking sheet aside.